 We HIGHLY recommend staying in the French Quarter because you will be within walking distance of most of the main attractions and activities/restaurants we suggest.
 The Dauphine New Orleans is where we stayed and we recommend it as is located right in the heart of the French Quarter.
 The location and price were on-point, and we found the rooms to be comfortable.
 There are a lot of unique Airbnb’s in the New Orleans area too so make sure to check into those if you are looking for somewhere a bit more memorable to stay.
 Use this link to get up to $65 off your first Airbnb

 We hope this guide helps you plan your trip to New Orleans.
-Anything you’d add to our guide?
+Anything you’d add to our guide to visiting New Orleans, Louisiana?
 We’d love to hear your feedback and questions.
 Please leave us a comment!

 And remember, Always Have A Trip Planned!